 I returned back to my hostel and in the evening told other travelers about this.
 They were shocked!
 What did you do?
 You gave it to someone on the streets?
 Uhm oh yeah didn’t think about that haha, f*ck my life!
 That was stupid Tom!
 We jumped on a scooter and drove to the embassy.
 Luckily the same old man was still sitting/sleeping in his booth.
 I asked him to give me my passport back and without asking a question he gave it back to me.
 I told him to keep the $2! :)

 Never give your passport to a random stranger, how convincing they may seem, never do this!

-In total I have now traveled to almost 100 countries.
+In total I have now traveled to more than 150 countries as of March 2023.
 How?
 I learned how to travel the world on a budget.
 This definitely is the key to long-term traveling!
 In all those years traveling I learned a lot of valuable lessons!
 Also got to experience some of the best travel adventures around the world.
 See here my list of 30 crazy adventures in 5 years traveling.